freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 using index servers.
 Some applications are connected to the nodes.

-**stnode** is the binary that runs the Offst node service.
-It is the core part of Offst that executes the credit pushing mechanism.
+**stnode** is the binary that runs the Offset node service.
+It is the core part of Offset that executes the credit pushing mechanism.
 This binary is what most users will run on their end device.

-**strelay** is a binary that runs the Offst relay service.
+**strelay** is a binary that runs the Offset relay service.
 It is used to relay communication between nodes.
 The communication between nodes is end-to-end encrypted, and therefore strelay can not read the communication.
 Anyone can run a relay.
 We use relays because most users are behind one or more